StanAnsems/RouteTogglePlug/README.md

 # RouteTogglePlug

-Small plug to toggle routes based on their patch by a environment variable or app config
+Small Elixir cowboy plug to toggle routes based on their path by a environment variable or app config

 ## Installation